janipalsamaki/unit-testing-example-blog/README.md

 ```

 Next, you implement the accounting robot.
-The robot imports your accounting library to do the heavy number crunching:
+You import the accounting library to do the heavy number crunching:

 `tasks.robot`: